Arthur Evans: Oxford

 In 1873, he and Balfour tramped over Lapland, Finland, and Sweden.
 Everywhere he went he took copious anthropological notes and made numerous drawings of the people, places and artefacts.
 During the Christmas holidays of 1873, Evans catalogued a coin collection being bequeathed to Harrow by John Gardner Wilkinson, the father of British Egyptology, who was too ill to work on it himself.
 The headmaster had suggested "my old pupil, Arthur John Evans – a remarkably able young man."

 Arthur John Evans graduated from Oxford at the age of 24 in 1874, but his career had come near to foundering during the final examinations on modern history.
-Despite his extensive knowledge of ancient history, classics, archaeology, and what would be termed today cultural anthropology, he apparently had not even read enough in his nominal subject to pass the required examination.
+Despite his extensive knowledge of ancient history, classics, archaeology, and what would be termed today cultural anthropology, he apparently had not read enough in his nominal subject to pass the required examination.
 He could answer no questions on topics later than the 12th century.
 He had convinced one of his examiners, Edward Augustus Freeman, of his talent.
 They were both published authors, they were both Gladstone liberals, and they were both interested in the Herzegovina uprising (1875–1877) and on the side of Old Herzegovina insurgents.
 Freeman convinced Evans's tutors, George Kitchen and John Richard Green, and they convinced the Regius professor, William Stubbs, that, in view of his special other knowledge and interests, and his father's "high standing in learned society", Evans should not only be passed, but receive a first-class degree.
 It was the topic of much jesting; Green wrote to Freeman on 11 November 1875:

 "I am very sorry to have missed you, dear Freeman ...
 Little Evans – son of John Evans the great – has just come back from the Herzegovina which he reached by way of Lapland, having started from the Schools in excitement at the 'first' I wrung for him out of the obdurate Stubbs ..."

-In the spring of 1875 he applied for the Archaeological Travelling Studentship offered by Oxford, but, as he says in a letter to Freeman later in life, he was turned down thanks to the efforts of Benjamin Jowett and Charles Thomas Newton, two Oxford dons having a low opinion of his work there.
+In the spring of 1875 he applied for the Archaeological Travelling Studentship offered by Oxford but, as he says in a letter to Freeman later in life, he was turned down thanks to the efforts of Benjamin Jowett and Charles Thomas Newton, two Oxford dons having a low opinion of his work there.